Dog sports, besides being a great pastime, help strengthen the bond between dog and owner. They also give the dog a purpose.

 Dog Dancing

-Dog Dancing: A Surprising Canine Sport Dog Dancing When someone hears the term “dog dancing,” they typically react with surprise: “What?
+Dog dancing – A surprising canine sport When someone hears the term “dog dancing,” they typically react with surprise: “What?
 Dog dancing?”
-Indeed, based on the name alone, one might imagine beautifully groomed and tulle-clad dogs twirling around on…
+Indeed, based on the name alone, one might imagine beautifully groomed and tulle-clad dogs twirling around on two…

 read more